Managing your BWoF (for buildings with specified systems)

 This includes details of the design features of the specified systems, as well as the proposed procedures for inspection, maintenance and reporting.

-You also need to need to include the performance standard each system is supposed to meet, and continue to meet, for the life of the building.
+The building owner also needs to include the performance standard each system is supposed to meet, and continue to meet, for the life of the building.

-When your building consent is granted, the Building Consenting Authority will specify documents you need to provide when you apply for a code compliance certificate
+When the building consent is granted, the building consent authority (BCA) will specify documents the owner needs to provide when applying for a code compliance certificate

 This may include:

-If the BCA is satisfied the building work has been built to the approved consent documents and the Building Code, they will issue you a code compliance certificate, compliance schedule and compliance schedule statement.
+If the BCA is satisfied the building work has been built to the approved consent documents and the Building Code, it will issue a code compliance certificate, compliance schedule and compliance schedule statement.

-You must display the compliance schedule statement (not to be confused with the compliance schedule) in a public part of the building for the first 12 months of the building’s life.
+The building owner must display the compliance schedule statement (which should not be confused with the compliance schedule) in a public part of the building for the first 12 months of the building’s life.
 This is usually inside the front foyer or ground floor reception area.

-The compliance schedule statement is replaced after 12 months by the first building warrant of fitness which must be issued by you (the building owner), or your agent on your behalf.
+The compliance schedule statement is replaced after 12 months by the first building warrant of fitness which must be provided to the territorial authority by the building owner, or their agent on their behalf.
+The building owner must display the BWoF in a public part of the building.

-You will need to ensure your specified systems are regularly tested and maintained as per the compliance schedule.
+The building owner needs to ensure that the specified systems are regularly tested, maintained, and reported as per the compliance schedule.
 This includes some inspections by independent qualified persons (IQPs).

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: